4th - 10th Grade

 We offer leveled math across all programs.
 Students will be placed in the math group that best suits their working level to ensure solid understanding sequential math concepts.
 A typical math class includes fluency activities and games, review and reinforcement of past concepts, new concept introduction through hands-on methods and manipulatives, followed by time to practice concepts in their work text.
 Students in the online format also receive guided, hands-on work with a teacher and focused support as they work through the workbook component.

-CURRICULUM: Math With Confidence (3rd - 5th) and Denison Algebra (6th+).
+CURRICULUM: Math With Confidence (4th - 6th) and Denison Algebra (Pre-Algebra+).

 Literature & Critical Reading

-In this class, students dive deep into stories, novels, poetry, and informative text selections to uncover how language, structure, and perspective shape meaning.
+In this class, students take deep dives into stories, novels, poetry, and informative text selections to uncover how language, structure, and perspective shape meaning.
 They learn to read with curiosity and discernment—asking questions, finding patterns, and discovering connections between texts and real life.
 Discussions and projects help students strengthen comprehension, analysis, and expressive writing skills, building both confidence and insight as readers and thinkers.

 Writing & Composition